 • If a landlord relies on the tolerance or ‘top-up’ allowance for existing heaters, they will need to state this, with a brief description of why it applies.

-If any of the below information is already provided as part of a separate insulation statement in the tenancy agreement, it does not need to be included again in this statement.
+If any of the below information is already provided as part of a separate insulation statement in the tenancy agreement, it does not need to be included again in the compliance statement.

 • the R-value of the insulation and, if known, the date it was installed and when it was last inspected, or